Hadith vs. Qur'anic Logic:

 | 1 | At sunset sun prostrates under the Throne and gets

-permission to rise again | Bukhari 3199 | Contradicts continuous visibility of the sun somewhere on Earth |
+Bukhari 3199 | Contradicts continuous visibility of the sun somewhere on Earth |

 | 2 | Black seed cures everything except death | Bukhari 5687; Ibn Majah 3447 | No cure-all in medicine; tellingly no Muslim country uses it this way |